kodemoapp/player/README.md

 ### Installation

-To install @kodemo/player I recommend following the docs at <https://kodemo.com/docs/player>.
+To install and integrate @kodemo/player please follow the docs at <https://kodemo.com/docs/player>.

 TLDR?

-Install @kodemo/player using your package manager of choice:
+1. Install @kodemo/player using your package manager of choice:

 ```shell
 npm i @kodemo/player # yarn add @kodemo/player
 ```

-Once installed, you can import and use the player component like this:
+2. Import and render the `KodemoPlayer` component:

 ```js
 import React from 'react'